quantumporium/quantumporium/docs/_posts/2021-2-13-Stablecoins.md

 ---
 layout: post
-title: What are stable coin ?
+title: What are stablecoins ?
 ---

 __Stablecoins__ are the response to the question of  __how can we make cryptocurrency less volatile__.